fanzou99/FastHR/README.md

     # obtain characteristic point estimators.
     lower_err, median, upper_err = np.interp([0.16, 0.5, 0.84], cdfgrid, hrgrid)

-Further usages could be found in example.ipynb.
+Further usages could be found in example.ipynb (still working on it...).

 The algorithm is explained in Appendix A of Zou et al. (submitted).
 Please consider citing this publication if you use FastHR in your research.